jdi-docs/jdi-light/source/includes/_documentation.md

 ![Disabled example](../images/bootstrap/dropdown-menu-items-disabled.png)

-Here is a code example of items in the dropdown which are styled as active:
+Here is a code example of items in the dropdown which are styled as disabled:

 ![Disabled HTML example](../images/bootstrap/dropdown-menu-items-disabled-html.png)